NicolayP/mppi_gpu/README.md

   - added a reduction algorithm used for the min and add functions on a array.
 This is used to find the minimal cost and compute the normalisation term.

   - seg fault due a bad useage of the cost pointer fixed.

+  - completed algorithm.
+Need to send the data to the robot and shift the action vector by one unit and initalize U[T-1].
+Haven't looked at the actual values of the controller.
+Implement get_inf to retrieve all the info, check the values and ultimately write a test code.